djspears/PaloAlto/README.md

 # VM-Series for Microsoft Azure

-This is a repository for Azure Resoure Manager (ARM) templates to deploy VM-Series Next-Generation firewall from Palo Alto Networks in to the Azure public cloud.
+This is a "non official" repository for Azure Resoure Manager (ARM) templates to deploy VM-Series Next-Generation firewall from Palo Alto Networks in to the Azure public cloud.
+I created this repository to enable the ability to deploy a firewall with 4 interfaces.
+Mgmt, Trust, Untrust, and Restricted

 Expected availability dates of VM-Series in Azure Marketplace: